PigeoncoinClassic/pigeoncoinclassic.github.io/help.md

     - title: Supply
       content: |
         We issue 5000 PGN per block, with a blocktime of one minute, and a halving interval of approximately 4 years.
 Maximum supply is approximately 21B, of which only <span data-id="chain-supplyPercentage">2%</span> has been issued so far.

+  - title: Exploits
+    subtitle: Patched issues
+    topics:

+      - title: CVE-17144
+        content: |
+          On Sep 26th Pigeoncoin was exploited by a known BTC bug (CVE-2018-17144) that was made public the prior week, which allows one to be able to send duplicate unspent inputs when they mine their own block with such transactions.
+As a result, they were able to mine 3 blocks with these transactions in their block, which turned 5k PGN into 244M PGN.
+By the time the team and community was notified, it was too late to invalidate these transactions.
+Within 24 hrs the Dev team had patched and fixed the exploit, and as a community we decided not to rollback the blockchain to invalidate these transactions because of centralisation concerns from the community.
+The Pigeoncoin team and community take this as a learning opportunity to making changes in team/role structure to ensure we can minimize the chance of such an event from happening in the future. [commit](https://github.com/Pigeoncoin/pigeoncoin/commit/cc4885cc8e176e4e68a6ef966638b6728191c853)

+      - title: Timestamp
+        content: |
+          ZAWY, the author of the LWMA difficulty adjustment algorithm, informed us of a security issue related to coins who were originally designed for a 10 minute blocktime who then switched to a lower block time and incorporated every-block retargeting.
+This security issue would allow a miner to submit incorrect block timestamps allowing them to mine for a period of time without the difficulty algorithm responding.
+This vulnerability has not been exploited on our chain to the best of our knowledge. [commit](https://github.com/Pigeoncoin/pigeoncoin/commit/90e2dcbe60aa413b4efba2ad4518bcd003a3dca0)
 ---